nwisbeta/github.io/pages/app_design/about.md

 _Exceptions_: sometimes exceptions to these standards are necessary to optimise UI and/or UX.
 The standard defines where exceptions are permitted.
 Document every exception, including senior stakeholder sign-off, using the development checklists (see Tools > Exceptions).

-_Example_: this provides an example of an implementation of the standard
+_For example, such as_: this provides an example of an implementation of the standard

 _Other Terminology_: terms such as "critical" and "important" are referred to throughout this standards documentation however they have not been defined within these standards.
 It is expected these terms will be defined elsewhere as further explained in the User Interaction/Notifications section.